Undergraduate Financial Aid

 Graduate Admissions will notify the student of any merit eligibility.
 Students seeking additional assistance may apply for loans by submitting the Free Application for Federal Student Aid (FAFSA) online at https://studentaid.gov/h/apply-for-aid/fafsa.
 Each applicant must remember to indicate Wheaton College (school code 001781) as the school to receive the information.
 Federal loan eligibility will not be awarded until this information is received.
 Students must be enrolled and at least half-time to receive a Federal Direct Stafford Loan.

-Federal Direct Stafford Loans
+Federal Direct Loans

-The most readily available resource to degree-seeking graduate students comes from the Federal Direct Stafford Loan Program.
+The most readily available resource to degree-seeking graduate students comes from the Federal Direct Loan Program.
 This loan is based on enrollment status and hours carried per term.
-The unsubsidized Federal Direct Stafford Loan has a fixed interest rate which accrues during enrollment and during the grace period.
+The unsubsidized Federal Direct Loan has a fixed interest rate which accrues during enrollment and during the grace period.
 The interest rate is set based upon the 10-year Treasury Note each year in June for loans first disbursed between July 1st through June 30th of the following year.

 Graduate students may borrow up to $20,500 per year, or the total budget cost minus other financial aid received, whichever is less.
-The maximum aggregate total for the Stafford loan program, including any undergraduate loans, is $138,500.
+The maximum aggregate total for the Direct loan program, including any undergraduate loans, is $138,500.

-Billy Graham Scholarships
+Billy Graham Loan/Scholarships

-The Billy Graham Scholarship Program offers financial assistance to carefully selected students in any master’s degree program (not doctoral or certificates) at the Wheaton Graduate School.
-Qualified applicants may be experienced international Christian workers, or domestic (U.S. or Canada citizenship) missionaries, missionaries in preparation, health care workers, or urban/ethnic ministry workers serving inner cities and ethnically diverse populations.
+The Billy Graham Loan/Scholarship Program offers financial assistance to carefully selected students in any master’s degree program (not doctoral or certificates) at the Wheaton Graduate School.
+Qualified applicants may be experienced international Christian workers, or domestic (U.S. or Canada citizenship) missionaries, missionaries in preparation, health care workers, or ministry workers serving urban and inner cities and ethnically diverse populations.
 All awards are loan/scholarships, meaning 25% is forgiven for each year of eligible Christian service completed following completion of the Wheaton degree.
 If this obligation is not met, the loan principal must be repaid with interest.

 North American Missionaries are U.S. or Canadian citizens who have completed at least two years of overseas service with a recognized mission organization and intend to return to their ministry.
 North American Missionary Scholarship.